 You also need a reliable outer layer that offers rain protection and allows some ventilation to prevent you from overheating.
 Coats and jackets are the key to your outer layer.
 Carhartt coats and jackets are offered in a variety of selections with fabric technologies like Gore-Tex that are breathable and lightweight, and they provide protection, too.

 When it comes to your hands, it’s important to guard against frostbite.
 Gloves with an inner layer made of light and thin synthetic material or natural wool provide superior protection.
-Glove and mitts are a great option since mittens offer more insulation, and gloves give you the dexterity you need on the job.
+Gloves and mitts are a great option since mittens offer more insulation, and gloves give you the dexterity you need on the job.
 Find the best option for you that lets you complete job site tasks with ease.

 Hats reduce the amount of body heat that escapes from your head.
 Wearing a quality hat that protects your ears as well will help keep your whole body feeling warmer.
 Neck warmers, ear warmers, and face masks are other useful accessories to warm your body from the top down.